40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-ELB-ILB/doc/config-outbound-nat-considerations.md

 1. Connection from client to the public IP of server.
 Azure routes the traffic using UDR to the internal Load Balancer - s: 172.16.137.4 - d: a.b.c.d
 2. Azure Internal Load Balancer probes and send the packet to the active FGT - s: 172.16.137.4 - d: a.b.c.d
-3. FGT inspects the packet and when allowed sends the packet to the Azure default gateway - s: 172.16.136.7 (or 8) - d: a.b.c.d
+3. FGT inspects the packet and when allowed performs source NAT using IP pool settings to the secondary IP on the external interface - s: 172.16.136.7 (or 8) - d: a.b.c.d
 4. The Azure router will NAT the source IP of the packet to the attached public IP - s: w.x.y.z - d: a.b.c.d
 5. The server responds to the request - s: a.b.c.d d: w.x.y.z
-6. The Azure router NAT the destination address to the private IP of the IP configuration NIC attached to the public IP - s: a.b.c.d - d: 172.16.136.7 (or 8)
+6. The Azure router NAT the destination address to the private IP of the secondary IP configuration of the external NIC attached to the public IP - s: a.b.c.d - d: 172.16.136.7 (or 8)
 7. The active FGT accepts the return packet after inspection.
 It translates and routes the packet to the client - s: a.b.c.d - d: 172.16.137.4

 ## Configuration